-I’m sure that is the question on many of your lips and probably a reasonable one at that, however I would venture to say that if you’re not familiar with Mr. Kikuno’s work already, you soon will be.
+I’m sure that is the question on many of your lips and probably a reasonable one at that, however I would venture to say that if you’re not familiar with the work of Masahiro Kikuno already, you soon will be.

 The watch in and of itself is quite simplistic in appearance but the level of craftsmanship required to produce such a delicate piece of micro-mechanical machinery by hand is truly mind-blowing.
 Not to mention the fact that it is a true one-of-a-kind, even if he were to ever make another it would still be distinctly different from the first just by virtue of it being hand-made instead of computer generated.